Sterwen-Technology/navigation_server/doc/Server-Router.md

 #### DirectCANCoupler
 This coupler class works when a CAN bus interface with socketcan driver is installed on the system.
 Obviously, only NMEA2000 messages can be processed.
-The CAN bus the coupler must be associated with a specific NMEA2000 controller: **NMEA2KActiveController**.
-This controller handles the bus access control protocol and all CAN parameters.
+The CAN bus the coupler must be declared as **application** with a specific NMEA2000 controller: **NMEA2KActiveController**.
+This controller handles the bus access control protocol and all CAN parameters and the coupler is considered as a specific device (CA) on the CAN bus.

 #### GrpcNmeaCoupler